Edgeberry/Edgeberry-Device-Hub/alignment.md

   - Allows deleting entries via `DELETE /api/admin/uuid-whitelist/:uuid` and copying UUIDs.
 - Settings page includes a Device Lifecycle Status section:
   - Shows Total/Online/Offline counts and a small table (ID, Name, Status, Last seen) using `GET /api/devices`.
-# Alignment Document – Edgeberry Fleet Hub
+# Alignment Document – Edgeberry Device Hub

-This file defines the foundational philosophy, design intent, and system architecture for the Edgeberry Fleet Hub.
+This file defines the foundational philosophy, design intent, and system architecture for the Edgeberry Device Hub.
 It exists to ensure that all contributors—human or artificial—are aligned with the core values and structure of the project.

  Last updated: 2025-08-15 (morning)

  ## Alignment Maintenance
   - This document is the single source of truth for project vision and high-level specs.
   - Update it in the same pull request as any change that materially affects: technology stack, roles/permissions, public observability, device lifecycle, or system boundaries.
   - Required sections to keep accurate: All
   - Prefer clarity over completeness: link to detailed docs when necessary, but ensure intent and scope live here.

 ## Purpose

-Edgeberry Fleet Hub is a **self-hostable device management service** designed specifically for Edgeberry devices.
+Edgeberry Device Hub is a **self-hostable device management service** designed specifically for Edgeberry devices.
 It provides a transparent, flexible, and open alternative without vendor lock-in.

 ## Core Principles

-* **Self-hosted by design** – Each Fleet Hub is an independent server, giving full ownership and control to the user.
+* **Self-hosted by design** – Each Device Hub is an independent server, giving full ownership and control to the user.
 * **Radical transparency without vulnerability** – The system is observable by default, but always anonymizes sensitive data.
 * **Composable and modular** – The architecture is intentionally simple, broken into meaningful parts rather than built as a monolith.
 * **Decentralization** – Each server instance is sovereign but can optionally sync or interoperate with others.